xmonader/letsbuildacompiler-pretty/src/tutor06_booleanexpressions.md

 destination byte to be `D0`, we get the Boolean value needed.

-Unfortunately,  there's one  final  complication:  unlike  almost every other instruction in the 68000 set, `Scc` does NOT  reset the condition flags to match the data being stored.
+Unfortunately,  there's one  final  complication:  unlike  almost every other instruction in the 68000 set, `Scc` does _not_  reset the condition flags to match the data being stored.
 So we have to do one last step, which is to test `D0` and set the flags to match it.
 It must seem to be a trip around the moon to get what we want: we